saasbook/OpenHouse/README.md

     When this happens, run the following command to solve this problem:
     `sudo service postgresql restart`
-* To reset the database if it is giving you issues, run:
+* To reset the database if it is giving you issues, run `rake db:reset`.
-    `rake db:reset`
 In postgresql, this will drop the previous tables, create the required tables, and run all migrations for you as well.
-If you run `rails server` or an equivalent command after this one, it should work.
+If you run `rails server` or an equivalent command right resetting the database, it should work.